skenderidis/f5-cis-lab/examples/ingress/fanout/README.md

 ![fanout-output](images/fanout.png)

-Try accessing the service on a path that has not been defined on the Ingress resource.
+Try accessing the service on a path that has not been defined on the Ingress resource like the example below.

 ```
 curl http://fanout.f5demo.local/test/index.php --resolve fanout.f5demo.local:80:10.1.10.50
 ```
 You should see a reset connection as it didnt match the configured Path value.
+`curl: (56) Recv failure: Connection reset by peer`

 Try again with either of the following options
 ```